ska-telescope/ska-oso-pht-ui/docs/src/userGuide/UserIntroduction.rst

 .. figure:: /images/statusnav.png
    :width: 95%
    :align: center
-   :alt: Image of Status, Navigation and Validation.
+   :alt: Status, navigation, and validation displayed at the top of each page in a proposal.

    Status, Navigation and Validation.